 The following are Luke’s words.
 “The house although only 4 years old is holding up well.
 We used red cedar that was debarked and seasoned for 1-1/2 to 2 years.
 Only the largest of logs shrink in the winter…but only 1/32″ max…we heat with a wood stove.
 And when the spring returns the logs expand back.
 We have front and back covered porches and the gables have a 2′ overhang.
 This really protects the cordwood and was a really good decision with the rain and humidity of the south.”

 “One other design detail was the basement: I did not want the weight of the cordwood walls to sit on a joist system.
-I was afraid that the joists (cross grain) would move with humidity which might cause additional cracks in the lime mortar over time.
+I was afraid that the joists (cross-grain) would move with humidity which might cause additional cracks in the lime mortar over time.
 So as you can see in the pics, I created pockets between the cinder blocks on the last course for the joists sit down in.
-Therefore a 2×10 sill plate was anchored directly to the foundation falls….hence the entire weight of the cordwood falls directly on foundation and not on the joists.
-The walls are 10″ thick.”
+Therefore a 2×10 sill plate was anchored directly to the foundation falls….hence the entire weight of the cordwood falls directly on the foundation and not on the joists.
+The walls are 10″ thick.
+We did the dry stack 8-inch block wall using surface bonding cement.
+We also reinforced with rebar and grout filling.
+Frost line is like 6 inches there so we really had a walkout basement and not all that much backfill.
+We did create pockets in last bond beam block course to drop in floor joists and tied in the to the top sill plate with J bolts.”

 All pictures are courtesy of Luke and Amy Metzger.
 Thank you for sharing your wonderful story of having a goal, planning for that goal and reaching it with a most excellent result.
 Congratulations.